Gavin Cross: Professional career

 The Kansas City Royals selected Cross in the first round with the ninth overall selection of the 2022 Major League Baseball draft.
 He signed with the Royals, receiving a $5,202,900 signing bonus, the full slot value for the ninth pick.

 Cross made his professional debut with the Rookie-level Arizona Complex League Royals and was promoted to the Columbia Fireflies of the Single-A Carolina League after three games.
 Over 29 games between both teams, he slashed .312/.437/.633 with eight home runs and 25 RBIs.
 Cross was assigned to the Quad Cities River Bandits of the High-A Midwest League to open the 2023 season.
 In early August, he was promoted to the Northwest Arkansas Naturals of the Double-A Texas League.
 In mid-August, he was placed on the injured list, ending his season.
 Over 96 games, he batted .203 with 12 home runs, 58 RBIs, and 23 stolen bases.
 After the season, he was selected to play in the Arizona Fall League for the Surprise Saguaros.
 Cross was assigned to Northwest Arkansas for the 2024 season.
 Over 101 games, he batted .261 with 15 home runs, 59 RBIs, and thirty stolen bases and was named the Naturals Player of the Year.

 Cross returned to Northwest Arkansas for the 2025 season.
 Over 114 games, he hit .241 with 17 home runs, 64 RBIs, and 23 stolen bases.
+Cross was assigned to the Omaha Storm Chasers of the Triple-A International League to begin the 2026 season.
+He played the entire season with Omaha and batted .247 with 17 home runs, 54 RBIs, and 25 stolen bases across 118 games.